Our Team

 Dr. Switzer is registered with the Saskatchewan College of Psychologists and a clinical supervisor to residents, graduate students and provisionally registered Psychologists.
 Dr. Switzer is a member of the Psychological Association of Saskatchewan and a Professional Associate at the University of Regina.

-MEET OUR COUNSELLOR:
+MEET OUR COUNSELLORS:

 private-counselling-neurodiversity-regina